NehaPusalkar/nehapusalkar.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Robotics and AI, advised by Dr. Julie A. Adams at Oregon State University.

-I graduated with a Masters in Robotics from University of Michigan in May 2021.
+I graduated with a Masters in Robotics from the University of Michigan, Ann Arbor in May 2021.
 At UM, I worked at the Laboratory for Progress directed by Dr. Chad Jenkins, and at the UM Ford Center for Autonomous Vehicles.
 I completed my Bachelors in Electronics and Communication Engineering from VNIT Nagpur, India in May 2018.

 My primary research interests are Multiple Robot Systems, Distributed AI, Game Theory, Planning under Uncertainty.